This product has not been claimed by the company yet.

 Qualifying UOB Cards include:

-However, if you'd like to maximise and get the highest possible interest rates possible, you'll want to hit Category B instead.
+To maximise and get the highest possible interest rates possible, you'll want to hit Category B instead.

 The interest rates for Category B are: